bikachu/Credit-card-management-system-JDBC-Java-SQL/README.md

 ----------------------------------------------------------------
 This project use JDBC(Java and MySQL) to implement credit card system management requirements.

-* The sql database file is not included due to privacy
+* The sql database create file is not included due to privacy

 ------------------------